 And I’ve said it before about how going to an audiologist is fine, yes, I go and I get my hearing checked and I get my hearing aids and whatever, that’s totally fine.

-But unless that person is d/Deaf or hard of hearing or whatever they call themselves, then they will never truly understand what I’m feeling like.
+But unless that person is deaf or hard of hearing or whatever they call themselves, then they will never truly understand what I’m feeling like.
 And they can’t just always assume they know best.

 Being understanding is totally fine.
 Being a good listener and understand the situation, that’s even better and I’ve had that.